 FINANCIAL OBLIGATIONS

-Unless exempted, each person or family, upon acquiring membership in the parish, accepts the parish and its requirements of regular financial support for the welfare of the church, the material growth of the parish , and the fulfillment of its goals and purposes.
+Unless exempted, each person or family, upon acquiring membership in the Parish, accepts the Parish and its requirements of regular financial support for the welfare of the Parish and the operation and maintenance of its church and property, the material growth of the Parish, and the fulfillment of its goals and purposes.
 The requirement of financial support shall be fulfilled by making a pledge and by regular payments of same.

-Each parish member or family, unless exempted, is also expected to meet the financial obligations established by the All-American Councils and Diocesan Assemblies.
+Each Parish member or family, unless exempted, is also expected to meet the financial obligations established by the All-American Council and Diocesan Assembly.
 Payments in fulfillment of such obligations shall be through the Parish Treasurer.
-A pledge shall, therefore, cover the financial obligation to St. Mark Orthodox Church, and each pledging member or family will assume the cost of the annual assessments of the Orthodox Church in America and of the presiding diocese as an additional obligation.
-These assessments will be added to each pledging member or family 's pledge.
+A pledge shall, therefore, cover the financial obligation to St. Mark Orthodox Church, and each pledging member or family will assume the cost of the annual assessments of the Orthodox Church in America and of the Archdiocese of Washington D.C. as an additional obligation.
+These assessments will be added to each pledging member or family’s pledge.

-Pledges :
+Pledges.

-All pledges shall be made on a pledge form provided by the parish ;
+All pledges shall be made on a pledge form provided by the Parish ;

 Each pledge shall be for one Pledge Year or any remainder thereof.
-A Pledge Year is defined as the twelve consecutive months commencing on January 1 and ending December 31 of each year;
+A Pledge Year is defined as the twelve consecutive months commencing on January 1 and ending December 31st of each year;

 A pledge shall not be in effect until received by the Treasurer and all previous pledges have been paid in full.
-Pledge forms shall be submitted to the Treasurer on or before January 31 of each year, or within 30 days of becoming a member of the parish;
+Pledge forms shall be submitted to the Treasurer on or before January 31st of each year, or within 30 days of becoming a member of the Parish;

-To remain current, each pledge shall be paid on a regular basis.
-Regular is defined as payment of a minimum of twelfth of the pledge for the cur rent year per month.

 All pledges may be paid by check and/or cash.
 All monies shall be paid to the Treasurer or any member of the Parish Council, who shall then give the collected monies to the Treasurer ;

-Pledges may be made current at any time;
+Pledges may be made current at any time; and